SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Button Styles/SKPrimaryButtonStyle/SKPrimaryButtonStyle.md

 ## Overview

 The ``SKPrimaryButtonStyle`` is a versatile `ButtonStyle` designed to define the appearance and behavior of primary action buttons within the `SheetKit` framework.
 It is tailored for key interactions, such as confirming a choice, submitting a form, or advancing to the next step in a workflow, providing a consistent and visually prominent style across all Apple platforms.
 This style is highly recommended for use with the ``SKButton`` component to ensure seamless integration, especially when used within an ``SKToolbarItem`` with the ``SKToolbarItemPlacement/primary`` placement, which automatically applies this style.
+Alternatively, developers can apply this style directly to an ``SKButton`` using the `.skButtonStyle(.primary)` modifier, offering a convenient way to style buttons without relying on toolbar placement or manual `.buttonStyle` application.
 The appearance adapts to platform-specific aesthetics and is influenced by the ``SKSheetStyle`` value, either passed explicitly via the initializer or derived from the environment (e.g., via the ``SKSheetView/skSheetStyle(_:)-(SKSheetStyle)`` modifier) when used with ``SKToolbarItem``.
 This ensures accessibility, a native feel, and a focus on usability.

 ### Button Tests Example Code